 - Early Parkinson disease

 - Early Alzheimer dementia

 Suramin was shown to be safe and effective in three preclinical models of ASD9-11 and a small human clinical trial1 in peer-reviewed papers published between 2013-2017.
 Further development of suramin was passed from Dr. Naviaux’s university research lab to the private sector.
-Dr. Naviaux no longer has any control over the next clinical studies or the priorities of different diseases for testing, although he is recommending ASD, ME/CFS, and post-treatment Lyme disease (PTLDS) as a few of the top candidates.
+Dr. Naviaux no longer has any control over the next clinical studies or the priorities of different diseases for testing, although he is recommending ASD, ME/CFS, post-acute SARS-CoV-2 multi-system chronic fatigue syndrome, also called long-COVID, and post-treatment Lyme disease (PTLDS) as a few of the top candidates.